 Financial assets and liabilities derecognised under an entity's previous accounting framework before the date of transition shall not be recognised upon adoption of this FRS.
 Conversely, for financial assets and liabilities that would have been derecognised under this FRS in a transaction that took place before the date of transition, but that were not derecognised under an entity's previous accounting framework, an entity may choose:

-- (i) to derecognise them on adoption of this FRS; or - (ii) to continue to recognise them until disposed of or settled. - (b) Hedge accounting:
+- to derecognise them on adoption of this FRS; or

+- (ii) to continue to recognise them until disposed of or settled.

+- (b) [Not used]

+- (c) Accounting estimates.

+- (d) Discontinued operations.

+- (e) Measuring non-controlling interests: